Ale32bit/Solstice-docs/docs/index.md

 The file `locale.conf` contains the messages of commands and features, you can customize and translate commands from this file.

-The directory `info/` contains the info pages; if the directory does **not** exist, it will be created along 3 `.txt` files.

-- `motd.txt`: this file contains the message of the day.
-This file is read when joining the server or when `/motd` is ran.
-- `rules.txt`: this file contains the rules.
-This file is read when running `/rules`.
-- `formatting.txt`: this file contains an example of the formatting used by Solstice.
-You can safely delete this file.

-The files in `info/` support [Simplified Text Format](https://placeholders.pb4.eu/user/text-format/) and [Placeholders](https://placeholders.pb4.eu/user/default-placeholders/).

 ## Reporting issues

 The issue tracker is available on the [GitHub repository](https://github.com/Ale32bit/Solstice/issues).